classicvalues/hpegl-provider-lib/README.md

 		}

 		// Returning a map[string]interface{} with the Client from pkg.client at the
-		// key specified in that repo and with the token retrieve function at the key
-		// specified by the token package to ensure compatibility with the hpegl terraform
+		// key specified in that repo to ensure compatibility with the hpegl terraform
-		// provider.
+		// provider
 		return map[string]interface{}{
 			client.InitialiseClient{}.ServiceName(): cli,
 			common.TokenRetrieveFunctionKey:         retrieve.NewTokenRetrieveFunc(h),